kaiwei-tan/maven_commuter_challenge/README.md

 # Insights
 ## Overall services
-Car traffic through Bridges and Tunnels recovered quickly, likely due to high car dependency during the pandemic period [StreetsBlog NYC].
+Car traffic through Bridges and Tunnels recovered quickly, likely due to high car dependency during the pandemic period.
 Access-a-Ride usage has also rebounded, in fact beyond pre-pandemic numbers.

 Other public transit services (Subways, Buses, Metro-North, LIRR) still lag behind and have not recovered fully.

 ## Individual services
 Interestingly, despite not having recovered to pre-pandemic levels overall, we see different trends for certain services when we break them down to weekdays against weekends.
-Examples include the LIRR and Metro-North networks, where weekend numbers were driven by leisure travel [New York State official website], which have rebounded more strongly as compared to regular commuting during the weekdays.
+Examples include the LIRR and Metro-North networks, where weekend numbers were driven by leisure travel, which have rebounded more strongly as compared to regular commuting during the weekdays.